- TAX INFO

 CAUTION!
-Regardless of whether you answered “No” or “Yes” to Question 2, expenses related to days of personal use do not qualify as rental expenses.
+Regardless of whether you used the unit as a home, expenses related to days of personal use do not qualify as rental expenses.
 You must allocate your expenses based on the number of days of personal use to total use of the property.
 For example, you used your property for personal use for 7 days and rented it for 63 days.
-In most cases, 10% (7÷70) of your expenses are not rental expenses and cannot be deducted on Schedule E.
+In most cases, 10% (7/70) of your expenses are not rental expenses and cannot be deducted on Schedule E.

 See Pub.
 527 for details.

 QJV.
 Check the box for "QJV" if you owned the property as a member of a qualified joint venture reporting income not subject to self-employment tax.
 See Qualified Joint Venture, earlier.

 If you received rental income from real estate (including personal property leased with real estate), report the income on line 3.
 Use a separate column (A, B, or C) for each rental property.
 Include income received for renting a room or other space.